oarcscience/ith.oarc.science/lgbt/index.md

 ## The Ancient World

-The systematic persecution of LGBT people simply did not exist until comparatively recently in world history.
-LGBT people played important roles at all levels of classical Greek and Roman society.
+The systematic persecution of homosexual people simply did not exist until comparatively recently in world history. homosexual people played important roles at all levels of classical Greek and Roman society.
 Alexander the Great is well-known to have been bisexual.
 The Emperor Hadrian attempted to deify his male life-companion, Antinous.
 In Greek mythology, we have